Enjoy 3 nights of Shakespeare-inspired movies this week in Forest Park

-St. Louis Shakespeare Festival is presenting movies inspired by the works of the Bard from Thursday to Saturday in Forest Park.
+St. Louis Shakespeare Festival is presenting movies inspired by the works of the Bard from Thursday to Saturday at Shakespeare Glen in Forest Park.
 The screenings, in collaboration with Cinema St. Louis, are free.

+• Disney's animated version of "The Lion King" (May 20), the tale of a leonine hero not unlike Hamlet

+• "Theatre of Blood" (May 21), featuring St. Louis native Vincent Price as a vengeful Shakespearean actor

 Shakespeare Glen in Forest Park opens at 6:30 p.m.
-Showtime is at 8:15 p.m.
-Filmgoers may bring their own blankets and chairs.
-For more information: stlshakes.org.
+Showtime is 8:15 p.m.
+Filmgoers may bring their own blankets and chairs, and food and beverage vendors will be available.
+For more information, visit stlshakes.org.

 Calvin Wilson